Glossary

 set

-A set is similar to a table in an RDBMS, except that you don't have to define a schema.
-A set isn't a distinct storage unit, but instead it is a collection of records within a namespace (the namespace does have its own dedicated storage).
+An optional method of logically grouping records within a namespace using a record attribute.
+Sets function like tables in an RDBMS but do not require a schema.
+A set is not a distinct storage unit, but instead it is a collection of records within a namespace.
+The namespace does have its own dedicated storage.

 SQL distribution

-SQL (pronounced “sequel” or “ess que ell”) distribution means a single logical database is deployed on a cluster of servers in one or more data centers.
+SQL distribution means a single logical database is deployed on a cluster of servers in one or more data centers.
 The SQL distribution is known for strong consistency, high availability, resiliency and distributed use of data across different geographic environments.

 SQL distribution provides a seamless developer and customer experience.
 For example, developers don’t have to worry about ACID (atomicity, consistency, isolation, durability) compliance or complex joins.
 Users can rely on better performance and scalability as data grows.